 Culture is a layered concept consisting of two levels:

-It takes motivation, patience and consideration to “code-switch” enough in order to understand someone on the opposite end of the spectrum, and motivation, patience and consideration are in short order in today’s world.
-This is one of the reasons we have so much turmoil, frustration and pain in our society.
+Motivation, patience and consideration are necessary to “code-switch” enough in order to understand someone on the opposite end of the spectrum.
+Unfortunately, motivation, patience and consideration are in short order in today’s world.
+A lack of these concepts contribute heavily to the overwhelming turmoil, frustration and pain in our society.

 My partner and I experienced this throughout our decade-long courtship.
-We belong to an intercultural, inter-ethnic, interracial, and intersexual relationship, and that is only on the surface: I am an introvert, he is extroverted, I am sensitive, little bothers him, I like sweet he likes spicy… you get the picture.
+Belonging to an intercultural, inter-ethnic, interracial, and intersexual relationship is difficult.
+Many who live these realities struggle to the point of exhaustion.
+These differences between us are only the start.
+I am an introvert, and he is extroverted.
+Little bothers him, but I am extremely sensitive.
+I like sweet, he likes spicy… you get the picture.
 Today, I look at all of these differences with a lot of love because we have figured out the way to make all of this work.
 At its core, our relationship is based upon a love of anthropology, a desire to understand the human experience throughout history and at its depths, plus a huge dose of chemistry, respect and understanding…and, it doesn’t hurt that he is pretty hot.

 Hot or not however, he is difficult to handle (as am I at times) and the amount of disagreements we have had over the years could fill Lake Superior.
-Thankfully, we were able to analyze these disagreements as we gained comfortability with each other (and because we matured!) and got to the point where we were able to easily compare, contrast and dissect all of these different attributes that made up both our identities and our cultures.
-This allowed us to fully live the experience of being with someone who thinks so differently and learn from it at the same time.
-We went to battle over everything: politics, religion, every aspect of American society, and even the importance of the yin skills like empathy and emotional intelligence (I won those battles at least, but it took a long time).
+We went to battle over everything: politics, religion, every aspect of American society.
+Even the importance of the yin skills like empathy and emotional intelligence were debated.
+(Thankfully, I won those battles, but it took a long time).